Diary for My Father and Mother: Synopsis

-This story follows a young student, who is orphaned as she grows to adulthood in the shadow of the 1956 Hungarian uprising.
-Coming from the Communist intelligentsia, she sees her friends and family react differently.
-Her lover, a married factory manager, supports the patriots and later assists fellow workers in staging a strike.
-Meanwhile her sister and others express anger at being forced from their homes during the revolution and continue to express a hatred for the rebels afterwards.
-But in the end they realize that for all people, real life is not possible after the revolt and its brutal suppression by the Soviets and their collaborators.
+The story follows Juli, a young film student, during the 1956 Hungarian uprising.
+Returning from her studies in Moscow, she sees her friends and family react differently.
+János, a married factory manager, supports the patriots and later assists fellow workers in staging a strike.
+Magda, a Secret police officer, is in hiding.
+Others express anger at being forced from their homes during the revolution.
+Some decide to emigrate, others stay...

 A particularly surreal scene involves a New Year's Eve party in which the participants wear costumes.
 An intoxicated woman yells anti-government curses out of the window.
 Within a very short time police arrive and look suspiciously at the guests, who are all wearing ridiculous costumes.

+The film contains documentary footage integrated with the story.